vipul-21/cilium/api/v1/standalone-dns-proxy/README.md

 <a name="standalonednsproxy-IdentityToEndpointMapping"></a>

 ### IdentityToEndpointMapping
-Cilium Identity ID to IP address mapping
+Cilium Identity ID to Endpoint  mapping

 | Field | Type | Label | Description |